alexbuburuzan/MObI/README.md

 # mobi: Multimodal Object Insertion

-This is the base repository is based on "Paint by Example: Exemplar-based Image Editing with Diffusion Models"
+This repository is based on "Paint by Example: Exemplar-based Image Editing with Diffusion Models"

 ## Paint by Example: Exemplar-based Image Editing with Diffusion Models